Shakthisoul2005/M1/README.md

 # EX-03- Operators-Expressions
 ## AIM:
-Write a program to find minimum between two fraction numbers using conditional operator or ternary operator.
+Write a C program to read two number and check whether the first number is equal to 40 or not and if equal to 40 then check whether the second number is equal to 100 or not using  nested if.
 ## ALGORITHM:
 1. Declare variables to store the two fraction numbers and the result.
 2. Use the printf function to prompt the user to enter the first fraction number (numerator and denominator separately).